Invariants and semi-invariants in the cohomology of the complement of a reflection arrangement: Introduction

-The explicit bases of the spaces of invariants constructed below also lead to a simple proof of a conjecture for Coxeter groups made by Felder and Veselov \cite {felderveselov:coxeter}, as well as an extension of the conjecture to all complex reflection groups.
+The explicit bases of the spaces of invariants constructed in \cref{sec:basis} also lead to a simple proof of a conjecture for Coxeter groups made by Felder and Veselov \cite{felderveselov:coxeter}, as well as a natural extension of the resulting theorem to all reflection pairs (see \cref{thm:4}).

-Suppose $G\subseteq \GL(V)$ is a Coxeter group and $\CA$ is the arrangement of $G$.
-The character of $G$ on $H^*(M(\CA))$ has been computed by various authors.
+In more detail, consider the special case when $G\subseteq \GL(V)$ is a reflection group that contains a Coxeter system.
+The (ungraded) character of $G$ on $H^*(M(\SA(G)))$ has been computed by various authors.
 Felder and Veselov characterize the conjugacy classes in the support of this character as the conjugacy classes of so-called special involutions.
-The special involutions can be classified for each Coxeter type and it turns out that the number of such classes is equal to the dimension of the invariant subspace $H^*(M(\CA))^G$ (this latter was computed by Brieskorn using the construction described in the next section).
-Suppose $g\in G$ and let $Z$ be the pointwise stabilizer of the space of fixed points of $g$ in $V$.
-Then $Z$ is a parabolic subgroup of $G$.
+Special involutions can be classified for each Coxeter type and it turns out that the number of such classes is equal to the dimension of the invariant subspace $H^*(M(\SA))^G$.
+Suppose $g\in G$ and let $Z=Z_G\big(\Fix(g) \big)$ be the pointwise stabilizer of the space $\Fix(g)$.
+By a theorem of Steinberg, $Z$ is a reflection subgroup of $\GL(V)$, and hence a Coxeter group.
 Let $c$ be a Coxeter element in $Z$.
-Then $c$ determines a cohomology class $\zeta_c\in H^*(M(\CA))$ in a natural way.
-The average of $\zeta_c$ over $G$, say $\operatorname{Avg}_G (\zeta_c)$, lies in $H^*(M(\CA))^G$ and depends only on the conjugacy class of $g$.
-Felder and Veselov conjecture that the rule $g\mapsto \operatorname{Avg}_G(\zeta_c)$ defines a bijection between the set of conjugacy classes of special involutions and a basis of $H^*(M(\CA))^G$.
+Then $c$ determines a cohomology class $\zeta_c\in H^*(M(\SA(G)))$ in a natural way (see \cite{felderveselov:coxeter} or \cref{sec:basis}).
+Obviously the average of $\zeta_c$ over $G$, say $\Av_G (\zeta_c)$, lies in $H^*(M(\SA(G)))^G$, and it is easy to see that $\Av_G (\zeta_c)$ does not depend on the choice of the Coxeter element $c$.
+Felder and Veselov conjectured that the rule $g\mapsto \Av_G(\zeta_c)$ defines a bijection between the set of conjugacy classes of special involutions and a basis of $H^*(M(\SA(G)))^G$.

 Felder and Veselov proved their conjecture in many cases.
 The remaining cases were settled in \cite{douglasspfeifferroehrle:invariants}.
 Computer calculations were used to verify the conjecture for the exceptional Coxeter groups.
-The approach in this paper to computing $H^*(M(\CA))^G$ when $G$ is any complex reflection group is conceptual and leads immediately to a proof of the Felder-Veselov conjecture, once one notices that for a Coxeter group the parabolic subgroups that arise in \cref{thm:4} are precisely the subgroups that arise as pointwise stabilizers of fixed points of special involutions.
+The approach used in this paper to compute $H^*(M(\SA))^G$, when $(\SA, G)$ is a reflection pair, leads to a proof of the Felder-Veselov conjecture that does not rely on computer calculations.
+The key observation is that when $G$ is a Coxeter group, the parabolic subgroups that arise in \cref{thm:4} are precisely the subgroups that arise as pointwise stabilizers of fixed points of special involutions.
+The proof of \cref{thm:4} is a case-by-case computation using the classification of complex reflection groups.